biopython/biopython/Bio/PhyloXML/README.rst

     - Methods to convert PhyloXML objects to core Biopython types:
         - PhyloXML.Sequence to/from SeqRecord (*in progress*)
         - PhyloXML.BranchColor to HTML/CSS-friendly hex string [*to_rgb*]
+    - Methods for navigating and using PhyloXML objects:
+        - Extract sub-trees as new trees [*Phylogeny.to_phyloxml, Clade.to_phylogeny*]
+        - Search all sub-nodes for matching attributes [*Phylogeny/Clade.find()*]

     - Sugar:
         - \*.__str__(): pretty representation for displaying nodes
+            - Customized for Taxonomy and Date
         - \*.__repr__(): simplified object instantiation code
+        - Phyloxml.__getitem__(): access trees by index or name
         - Clade.__getitem__(): extended index access to sub-clades
+        - Tree.Events acts like a mapping type (dictionary)
+        - For plural attributes that are usually single (taxonomies, confidences), a singular property retrieves a single item

     Unit tests: